 Increased insights into the fluid flow help the petroleum engineers and field operators to plan and make correct decisions.
 The impact is higher production and fewer mistakes.
 Real-time information about fluid flow enables better and faster decision-making.

 The Turbulent Flux transient VFM solution is running on Aker BP’s Valhall field on the Norwegian Continental Shelf.
-Watch the video to see how it works!
+Check out this video to see how it works!